Heroes game

 Jefferson replied, “I like it!
 It’s unique.
 It’s the first one…It’s amazing that you [came] up with this project.
 But I have some [suggestions] if you don’t mind.”

-While the characters, comic-style gameplay, and questions were amazing, it was missing an element of storytelling.
-In other words, the sense of journey or adventure that would excite the player.
+While the characters, comic-style gameplay, and questions were amazing, it was missing an element of storytelling—the sense of journey or adventure that would excite the player.

 Trying it himself, he confessed, “I could answer [the questions].
 But after 6 seconds, if [I weren’t] good enough, I [couldn’t] play.
 I [wasn’t] engaged…”

 So, what features did they include in the second edition?
-Just keep reading to find out.
+Keep reading.

 2) A Google search survey inspired the team with a brilliant idea.